Technophobe01/courses/05_ReproducibleResearch/01_course_work/assessment1/assessment1.md

 To calculate the **mean** and **medium** we take the dataframe we created earlier and calculate the **mean** and **medium** across of the **steps** column in the **stepsPerDay** dataframe.
 We can now compare that with the **histogram** we created earlier.

-*Note that the histogram maps to the mean and medium results below...*
+*Note that the histogram maps to the mean and medium results below; t is important to note that we omit NA values based on the use of aggregate() to create the stepsPerDay counts*

 #### Result: